Skip to main content

 • Quality Assurance

-The Certified Public Accountants Regulation No. M12 of 1991 require the establishment of a mandatory quality assurance (QA) review system for all audits in Saudi Arabia.
+The Law of the Profession of Accounting and Auditing Royal Decree No. M/59 March 11, 2021 requires the establishment of a mandatory quality assurance (QA) review system for all audits in Saudi Arabia.

-The Saudi Organization for Certified Public Accountants (SOCPA) is responsible for establishing and operating a QA review system, under the supervision of the Ministry of Commerce.
-SOCPA uses a cycle-based approach where quality control reviews take place every three years for public interest entities (PIEs), and every five years for non-PIEs.
-PIEs are defined as banks and insurance companies, and all other entities are considered non-PIEs.
+The Saudi Organization for Chartered and Professional Accountants (SOCPA) is responsible for establishing and operating a QA review system, under the supervision of the Ministry of Commerce.
+SOCPA uses a cycle-based approach where QA reviews take place every three years for public interest entities (PIEs), and every five years for non-PIEs.
+PIEs in Saudi Arabia are listed entities which comprise joint stock companies, limited liability companies, and brokerages (IESBA Public Interest Entity Database, April 2023).

-SOCPA reports that the QA review system is in line with the requirements of SMO 1.
+SOCPA adopted the relevant standards of ISQM 1, 2, and ISA 220 (revised) and reports that the QA review system is in line with the requirements of SMO 1.

 Current Status: Adopted